Greenstand/treetracker-web-map-client/README.md

 Our Figma design resource is here: https://www.figma.com/file/XdYFdjlsHvxehlrkPVYq0l/Greenstand-Webmap?node-id=2497%3A9322

+Make sure you are logged in to Figma so that you can inspect the style details in Figma's editor.

 ## Code style guide

 We use [Prettier](https://prettier.io/), [Eslint](https://eslint.org/) along with [husky](https://typicode.github.io/husky/#/) to style our code.